MJ87Tshab/Northwind-Traders-Sales-Report/README.md

 - Which product categories are selling well in the first half of 2015?
 - Which country has the highest sales?
-- The company that has the highest orders and sales?
+- Which company had the highest orders and sales?
-- The month which had peak sales and revenue?
+- Identify the month that had peak sales and revenue and the month with the lowest sales and revenue?

 ### Findings